AfzalivE/afzalive.github.io/_posts/2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation.md

 }
 ```

 `NavHostController` provides us the `saveState()` and the `restoreState(Bundle)` functions to manually handle the state of the backstack.
-On every destination change, we save the state to  `navState` and every time `NavDashboard` gets recomposed, we restore its state from `navState`.
-We keep this `navState` in `TabContent` so it survives even when `NavDashboard` is disposed.
+On every destination change, we save the state to  `navState` and every time `DashboardTab` gets recomposed, we restore its state from `navState`.
+We keep this `navState` in `TabContent` so it survives even when `DashboardTab` is disposed.
 We also remove the `OnDestinationChangedListener` from the `navController` when this Composable is disposed to avoid creating unnecessary listeners on every recomposition.

 Okay, this is working now.
 We're able to keep Dashboard screen's backstack, even as we switch away and return to it!